 Click here to read the extended article on chunking.

-Otherwise, if you’d like a high-level overview of chunking and then would like to see how chunking can make your paper manufacturing training materials more effective, read on.
+Otherwise, if you’d like a high-level overview of chunking and then would like to see how chunking can make your paper manufacturing training materials more effective, read on below.
+We’ve condensed the main parts and provided some examples specific to the paper manufacturing industry and paper manufacturing training for you.

 The Importance of More Effective Paper Manufacturing Training

 Paper manufacturers face a series of difficult issues these days.
-For one, they have to complete with overseas producers who manufacture paper at lower labor costs.
-For another, they’ve got an aging workforce and the need to quickly “train up” new replacements that are young, bright, but inexperienced.
+For one, they have to compete with overseas producers who manufacture paper with lower labor costs.
+For another, they’ve got an aging workforce and the need to quickly “train up” new replacements that are young and bright but also inexperienced.

 We have customers who have told us that it has typically taken 30 years to train a new hire to fill a high-level paper machine operator job.
 Faced with the challenges above, paper manufacturers realize they have to condense this training cycle.
 And that’s why it’s increasingly important to turn to the field of instructional design when creating training material for this industry.